Keeping children safe in Education, DfE, 2018, defines safeguarding and promoting the welfare of children as:

 All visitors are expected to sign in the visitors’ book and will be given a badge to identify them as a visitor.

 The school is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 Any offer of employment is subject to receipt of a satisfactory DBS Enhanced Disclosure and a minimum of two satisfactory references.

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 Ongoing checks and ‘whistle blowing’ are in line with the current policy.

-Mrs Jane Davis (Head Teacher), Mrs Janette Marklew (Business Manager), Mr Michael Knowles (Chair of Governors) and Mrs Fiona Wood (Vice Chair of Governors) have completed the Safer Recruitment Training.
+Mrs Jane Davis (Head Teacher), Miss Natalie Rippon (Operations Manager), Mr Michael Knowles (Chair of Governors) have completed the Safer Recruitment Training.